brownje96/ONAC/readme.md

 On the machine you intend to run the database server, install Debian 10 if it is not already installed.
 Copy the `ONAC\db` directory and run `db_setup.sh` as root.

 On the machine you intend to run the web server on, install Debian 10 if it is not already installed.
-Copy the `ONAC\web` directory and run `web_setup.sh`
+Copy the `ONAC\web` directory and run `web_setup.sh` as root.

 ## What now?